-Eldercare mediation is the process of working with someone to help families deal with the legal, health, and emotional issues that come with aging.
+Eldercare mediation is the process of working with someone to help families manage the legal, health, and emotional issues that come with aging.
 It's based on the idea that, with a little help, family members can find the best solutions to family problems.

 Families often choose mediators to help them figure out things like:

-- Where is the best place for Mom and Dad to live?
+- Where is the best place for parents or other family members to live?

 - Who will care for them?